 The trick to taking care of yourself is to regularly schedule time for you.
 Mark it on your calendar and keep that commitment to yourself.

 - Wake up early.
 I’m not a morning person.
 But I found that waking up an hour or so before my children and blocking out time for myself and my husband really helps to get us in a peaceful and prepared state for the day ahead.
 We say a prayer together and then he goes surfing and I meditate, exercise, and read.
-This time is completely for ourselves – no work emails, no cleaning, no daily tasks.
+This time is completely for ourselves – no work, no emails, no cleaning, no daily tasks.
 By the time our children wake up, we feel recharged and ready for the day.
 Bonus: Eat a good, healthy, balanced breakfast.
 We get all our daily nutrients in a fresh fruit and veggie smoothie, complete with omega-3 rich flaxseed which helps protect against depression.

 - Check in with yourself.
 Throughout the day, ask yourself, “How am I doing?”
 Take long, deep breaths often, not just when you’re upset.
 Be vigilant about negative thoughts hijacking your mind and sending you into a downward spiral.
 Make it habit to monitor your emotions, thoughts, and behaviors.
 When you feel yourself becoming unhinged and unbalanced, align yourself again by remembering the bigger picture: you love your family and want only the best for them.
 Be your best self.
 Bonus: Sing, dance, and move!
 Listening to uplifting music throughout the day helps put you in a good mood and gives you energy.
 Instead of getting bored to tears while cleaning the house, I put on my own personal karaoke concert.

 - Stop before you start.
 You might not be able to control your circumstances, but you can control your reaction.
 Every time you start to get upset, irritated, or resentful, stop.
 Ask yourself, “What do I need to do to stay in balance?
 What do I need to feel better?”
-Then give it to yourself (Five minutes of listening to music in your room, a drink of water, a power nap?)
+Then give it to yourself.
+(Five minutes of listening to music in your room, a drink of water, a power nap?)
 If you can’t do it now, make a date with yourself for later.
 (A long bath after the kids go to bed.
 More sleep tonight.
 Trading shoulder massages with your spouse.)
 Bonus: Change your vocabulary.
-Instead of using words like “stressed” and “stressful”, use “challenged” or “soon to be conquered”.
+Instead of using words like “stressed” and “impossible”, use “challenged” or “soon to be conquered”.
 Dr. Scott Sheperd, Ph.D., a psychologist in St. Louis and author of “Who’s in Charge?
 Attacking the Stress Myth” says, “That small switch gives you the power to do something about it.
 Words not only describe emotional states – they create them.”

 - Know your limitations.
 Every stress, worry, and negative emotion starts small.
 Outbursts are most often caused by unchecked stress and frustration.
 The good news is that stress is a choice.
 If you know that it stresses you out to have a full schedule, don’t over-schedule yourself.
 If it frustrates you to have a messy house, designate specific places for things and teach your family to put things in their proper place.
 Better yet, declutter and simplify.
 If being late overwhelms you, leave early.
 Don’t take kids on errands that they can’t handle.
 Doing that one last thing isn’t worth a meltdown.
 Make sure not to place the straw that broke the camel’s back.
 Bonus: Take a power nap.
 I know that around 12:30 every afternoon, I get tired.
 (I believe it’s because of my natural “owl” chronotype…oh, and the fact that I’m getting older.)
 Once I get tired, I get irritated.
 Once I get irritated, all bets are off.
 Instead of fighting my fatigue and trying to hold on for the rest of the day, I block out a 15-minute power nap time.
 After those 15 minutes, I feel instantly rejuvenated and sometimes even better than when I wake up after a full night’s rest.